Have you ever been involved in a workplace investigation? They’re not fun, are they?

 Investigations must be followed out according to the organizational policy and they must also be managed expediently, fairly and without bias.
 There are times when it is difficult or very challenging to manage an investigation internally and still remain neutral.
 A poorly managed investigation can impact the business negatively not only in terms of morale and loss of trust – but also legally if taken to other levels outside the organization – which is always an option to an employee.

 If you do not have trained investigators in your workplace, consider the services of someone externally.
 In the long run, your organization saves!
+While many organizations have employment lawyers, they are not always the best choice if they are going to also provide advice based on the outcome of the investigation.

 All investigations must be executed using a systematic and legally defensible approach.
 Investigations can be handled in one of three ways: Internally if you have personnel that are appropriately trained and can remain unbiased; through a lawyer, or through a trained external workplace investigator.